 Chemical Engineering is a broad discipline that employs tools from chemistry, physics, mathematics and biology to carry out molecular transformation of low value raw materials to high added final products in a cost-efficient, safe and environmentally benign fashion.
 Due to this broad-based training in the application of the basic sciences, Chemical Engineers who graduate from Lehigh go on to play important roles in research and industry.
 They enjoy careers in diverse industries in chemical and petrochemical processing, biopharmaceutical, materials and electronics manufacturing, energy generation and distribution, environmental remediation, process automation and more recently, in new product design.

-- Not less than 30 semester hours of graduate work at 300- or 400- level
+- Minimum of 30 semester hours of graduate work at 300- or 400- level

 - The four core courses which are listed below

 - Minimum of 18 hours of coursework at the 400- level

 - Minimum of 18 hours in the field of Chemical Engineering

 - Minimum of 15 hours of 400- level coursework in the field of Chemical Engineering

 To learn more about tuition and fees, click here.

 For further questions, inquires, or questions regarding requirements, please contact Dr. Baltrusaitis at firstname.lastname@example.org.